Ebenezer Prout: Early career

 Prout was born in Oundle on 1 March 1835.
 His father was a clergyman and he was the nephew of the water-colour painter Samuel Prout.
 His father taught him music and he studied piano under Charles Salaman, but was otherwise self-taught.
 He attended the University of London intending a career as a scholar, but chose to follow one in music through his love of it.

 From 1861 to 1873 he was Organist of the Union Chapel, Islington.
 From 1861 to 1885 he was Professor of the Piano at the Crystal Palace School of Art.
 He was awarded first prizes for a string quartet (1862) and a pianoforte quartet (1865) by the Society of British Musicians.
 Between 1871 and 1874 he was Editor (the first) of the Monthly Musical Record, and between 1874 and 1879 music critic for the Academy.
 In 1863 he was one of the first twenty-one members of the Royal College of Organists.

-In 1879 Prout was appointed Professor of Harmony and Composition at the Royal Academy of Music in London, and became music critic of the Athenaeum.
-In 1884 he became a Professor at the Guildhall School of Music, London.
-In 1894 he was appointed Professor of Music at the University of Dublin, being awarded an Honorary Mus.Doc. in the following year.
-During this period he not only trained his students but delivered memorable public lecture series, notably one on the Bach cantatas illustrated by singers whom he had trained.
+From 1876 to 1882 Prout taught on the faculty of the National Training School of Music.
+In 1879 he was appointed Professor of Harmony and Composition at the Royal Academy of Music in London, and became music critic of the Athenaeum.
+In 1884 he became a professor at the Guildhall School of Music, London.
+In 1894 he was appointed Professor of Music at Trinity College Dublin, being awarded an honorary Mus.Doc. the following year.
+During this period he not only trained his students but delivered memorable public lecture series, notably one on the Bach cantatas illustrated by singers he had trained.